UAB vs. Florida Atlantic NCAA Football Odds, Plays and Insights | October 9, 2021

 Florida Atlantic Stats and Trends

-- Florida Atlantic has three wins against the spread in five games this season.

-- The Owls have been underdogs by 4.5 points or more once this season and covered the spread.
+- The Owls have been underdogs by 4 points or more once this year and covered the spread.

-- Florida Atlantic's games this season have gone over the total in two out of five opportunities (40%).
+- Florida Atlantic's games this year have gone over the total in two out of five opportunities (40%).

 - Florida Atlantic is 2-0-1 against the spread and 3-0 overall when the team puts up more than 23.8 points.

-- Florida Atlantic is 2-0-1 against the spread and 3-0 overall when the team churns out more than 370.8 yards.
+- In games that Florida Atlantic picks up over 370.8 yards, the team is 2-0-1 against the spread and 3-0 overall.

 - The Owls have turned the ball over six times, one fewer times than the Blazers have forced turnovers (7).